 Kathryn Marshall’s practice is focused on employment law and civil litigation.
+She is a member of the Ontario Workforce Recovery Advisory Committee, which is a government committee exploring the future of work in Ontario.
 She is a dedicated and compassionate lawyer with a passion for advocacy and justice.
 She handles all areas of employment law, from job offer reviews to litigation involving wrongful termination, constructive dismissal, discrimination, bad faith, harassment, bullying, disability, and all forms of deferred compensation.
 In addition, Kathryn has experience handling complex employment matters involving indigenous communities, government officials, political staff and unionized employees.

 She is committed to resolution where possible and is also experienced in the courtroom.
 Kathryn has successfully represented clients at trials and is a fervent advocate in every stage of litigation.
 Kathryn regularly appears in the Ontario Superior Court and has advocated in the Federal Court, the Ontario Court of Appeal, and the Ontario Divisional Court.
 She also has experience representing clients before the Human Rights Tribunal of Ontario, Canadian Human Rights Tribunal and before various other tribunals.